pearmeow/homepage/README.md

 Features
 --------

-- [ ] Responsive page design - reacts to screen size
+- [x] Responsive page design - reacts to screen size
-- [ ] Accessible page
+- [x] Links to my socials, but not any projects
-- [ ] Links to other projects
+- [x] Somewhat accessible page

 How to use this project
 -----------------------